diademiemi/ansible_collection_diademiemi.jellyfin/README.md

 # Ansible Collection - diademiemi.jellyfin

-Documentation for the collection.
 This collection is mainly focused at installing Jellyfin on Debian 11 with Intel Arc hardware encoding support.

 I may add support for other distros and hardware in the future if it is requested.